nus-cs1010/2324-s1/docs/12-invariant.md

 ### Before The Loop

-We showed that the code correctly compute `n!` if it enters the loop.
+We showed that the code correctly computes `n!`` if it enters the loop.
 One last thing for us to check is that the code is correct even if it does not enter the loop.
 In this case, the execution goes from Line A to Line E directly.

 Assuming that `n` is non-negative, we have two cases where this could happen: both `i` and `n` are 1, or `n` is 0.
 In either case, We can assert that `{ product == n! }` at Line E.  So the code is still correct even if we do not enter the loop!